bmeyer19/DKCodingChallenge/README.md

 **Overview**

-I thought it would be fun to create an iOS app as a part of the Coding Challenge, so here is a simple interface that will let you run tests for the Coding Challenge operations and show you the outputs.
+I thought it would be fun to create an iOS app as a part of the Coding Challenge, so here is a simple interface that will let you run tests for the Coding Challenge operations and display the outputs.

 Hope you enjoy it!